madguy02/tweetCatcher/README.md

 # tweetCatcher
-A cli tool for all the twitter operations in the cli
+A tool for all the twitter operations in the cli

 Note: It's a work in progress